 - Medication Management – Often, addictions are the result of the individual’s attempt to self-medicate and treat a mental illness.
 By helping the individual to manage prescribed medication, therapists can ensure the individual is treating their mental illness without feeding their addiction.
 Additionally our psychiatrist treats clients with medication that is used to curb cravings and withdrawals symptoms.

 - 12 Step Support – The 12-step recovery program pioneered by AA has been used by hundreds of different fellowships worldwide with incredible results.
-We’ll help you find recovery support meetings that are convenient and most relateable to you.
+We’ll help you find recovery support meetings that are convenient and most relatable to you.
 Additionally we’ll help guide you through understanding the importance of and utility of the 12 steps, finding a sponsor and deciding which fellowship is right for you.

 - Motivational Interviewing (MI) – Useful for understanding and dealing with your fears and anxieties, the goal of motivation interviewing is to improve your internal motivation to recover from the drug addiction and alcoholism while changing the negative behaviors associated with it.